mustafakarakus/Config/README.md

 [![Carthage](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE)

   Config is a framework written in Swift that makes it easy for you to use JSON file as a configuration, with JSON keys in dot notation in your application.
-Now Available for SwiftUI!
+Also supports SwiftUI!

 ## Requirements